 Tidy Up Your Garden

 Clear out space for the new plants that you are planning to sow.
 Harvest all your old produce that has stopped performing due to change in the season.
-Make room for the new plants by removing the weeds and roots of the old plants and clearing out the soil.
+Make room for sowing new vegetable seeds by removing the weeds and roots of the old plants and clearing out the soil.
 Add a thick layer of organic compost material to the soil to give your young plants a jumpstart.

 What Plants To Grow In The Autumn Season?